FLORIDA’S TOP 16 BEACH CAMPGROUNDS

 6. Cayo Costa State Park

 Cayo Costa State Park is located on a barrier island at the south entrance to Charlotte Harbor.
 This is an isolated camping ground with over 9 miles of pristine beaches.
 There aren’t any roads or bridges to the island, but there is boat service available to shuttle you (and your gear) over.
 Camping is right behind the small beach dunes.
 Primitive campsites without electrical or water, but a bathhouse is available with showers, flush toilets, and drinking water.
+NOTE: DUE TO SIGNIFICANT DAMAGE FROM HURRICANE IAN – THERE IS NO CAMPING AVAILABLE AT THIS TIME.

 7. Tiger Key in the Ten Thousand Islands